Non-Hermitian Aharonov-Bohm Cage in Bosonic Bogoliubov-de Gennes Systems: The localization mechanism of the non-Abelian AB cage

 The transfer matrix plays a key role in determining the confined area of the AB cage and the associated flat bands as shown below.
 The flat bands are usually formed by destructive interference~\cite{PhysRevLett.114.245504,PhysRevLett.114.245503}.
 Here, the destructive interference of different transition paths can be effectively captured by the transfer matrix as $U^l_{z_0,z_l} = 0$.
 Additionally, a single propagation path $U_{z_0,z_1}U_{z_1,z_2} \cdots U_{z_{l-1},z_l} = 0$ can also confine the excitation through interference by the internal degrees of freedom within the transfer matrix.

 The sufficient conditions for our system to form an AB cage is that the excitation at the $n$-th column cannot reach the $\left(n \pm 2\right)$-th column.
-These conditions can be simplified as two limited single propagation path, as marked by the green and red lines in Fig.~\ref{fig2}(c).
-To prevent transmission along the green propagation path, which lacks an equivalent path that interferes destructively with it, we require $U_l^2 = U_r^2 = 0$, yielding $j = t$ and $U_l=U_r$.
+These conditions can be simplified as two limited single propagation paths, as marked by the green and red lines in Fig.~\ref{fig3}.

+To prevent transmission along the green propagation path, we require $U_l^2 = U_r^2 = 0$, which yields $J = t$ and $U_l=U_r$.
 For simplicity, we introduce the notation $U_0$ to represent both $U_r$ and $U_l$.
-At the same time, since the green-marked path is prohibited and there is no equivalent path for destructive interference with the red-marked path, we further require the condition that
+This prevention can also be regarded as the destructive interference by internal degrees of freedom within the transfer matrix, as shown in the upper part of Fig.~\ref{fig3}.
+For example, the transmission probability from $\alpha_{n-2}$ to $\alpha_{n}$ can be expressed as a superposition of two components, which comprises $-t^2$ corresponding to the path that traverses $\alpha_{n-1}^{\dagger}$ and $J^2$ associated with the path passing through $\alpha_{n-1}$.
+Correspondingly, the transmission probability of destructive interference through different paths from $\{\alpha_{n-2},\alpha_{n-2}^{\dagger}\}$ to $\{\alpha_{n},\alpha_{n}^{\dagger}\}$ is captured by $U_0^2=0$.